Video Upload Specification

 Bitrates Beyond SDR

-The above options are for Moxion's default FHD SDR Folder settings.
+The above options are for Flow Capture's default FHD SDR Folder settings.
 The bitrates we encode at for the playback of file types that go beyond that are as follows:

 A new Folder will always default to the Medium setting, regardless of what you're uploading.
 You can raise that at any time by going into the Asset Options section of the Folder Settings.